Copyright © Spring High School Choral Department. All rights reserved.

 About the Choirs

-In 2017-18, twenty-five of the roughly 250 students in the choral program are enrolled in the Spring ISD Music Enrichment Program, allowing them the opportunity to study private voice during the school day with one of the four voice teachers on staff.
-Since 1995, Spring High School has placed 66 singers in the Texas All-State Choirs.
+Since 1995, Spring High School has placed 75 singers in the Texas All-State Choirs.
 Students in the choral program pride themselves in being well-rounded individuals.
-May of the choir programs members are also involved in athletics, academic societies, yearbook, journalism, theater, band, and other activities on and off campus.
+Many of the choir programs members are also involved in athletics, academic societies, yearbook, journalism, theater, band, and other activities on and off campus.
 In addition, many students are involved in their community.
 The choir's graduating classes have regularly included students who were seriously interested in pursuing degrees in music education, vocal performance, musical theater or music business.

 About the Campus